-- A description of the government’s requirement(s),
+- a description of the government’s requirement(s),

-- Terms and conditions that are applicable to that contract,
+- terms and conditions that are applicable to that contract,

-- Vendor requirements for responding to the RFP, and
+- vendor requirements for responding to the RFP, and

-- Scoring criteria that the issuing agency will utilize in its evaluation process.
+- scoring criteria that the issuing agency will utilize in its evaluation process.

 As a firm with a foot planted on either side of the procurement process, The Bid Lab can tell you firsthand that procurement teams very well may review proposals for compliance before reading a single word in the response.
 Why?
 To save time and to help eliminate bids prior to completing the substantive review.
 For bidders, being compliant with that agency allows your business to make it “through the front door”.
 Then, procurement teams can evaluate your business on merits per their evaluation criteria to determine the winning bid.
-Unfortunately, agencies do not provide an opportunity to submit forms or supplemental information after the submission deadline passes.
+Unfortunately, agencies don’t provide an opportunity to submit forms or supplemental information after the submission deadline passes.
 So, your business should verify adherence to compliance requirements prior to completing the remainder of the proposal.